dbrevesf/dbrevesf.github.io/_posts/2018-01-08-section2-statements.md

     print (t1, t2)
 ```

-The same behavior is valid to iterate over a dictionary.
+The same behaviour is valid to iterate over a dictionary.

 ## Usefull Operators: